SAP/cloud-primetime/README.md

   - Evaluate switching to TypeScript

 ## License
-Copyright (c) 2021 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License v2, except as noted otherwise in the [LICENSE](/LICENSE) file.
+Copyright (c) 2021 SAP SE or an SAP affiliate company and cloud-primetime contributors.
+Please see our [LICENSE](LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/cloud-primetime).